How to run cnc machine

-If you want to get started right away, consider buying a ready made program.
+If you want to start immediately, consider buying a ready-made program.
 However, if you plan to make changes later, then buy a blank program.
 The latter will allow you to add new features at any time.

 CAD CAM PROGRAMMER: This allows you to design parts using software such as AutoCAD, SolidWorks, etc. Once designed, you can convert them into G-code files.

 To write a good program, you should have a clear understanding of the following topics:

 - Awareness of the concept of coordinate systems.